sssyam/instance-metatdata-fetch/README.md

 ## SIN:
   - Hardcoded the directory
   - Used python's OS library's native function
-  - Did not create a daemon for it
+  - Did not create a daemon for it so will needs to be run as a cron job